Analysis | Biden’s slow and steady approach on Cabinet choices seems to be working

 According to a Washington Post analysis, Biden’s picks for the first 12 Cabinet-level positions to be approved have won confirmation with an average of almost 61 votes, three more than the margin Trump’s first crop of Cabinet-level nominees received for the same positions.

-Sen. Susan Collins (R-Maine), who has voted for every Cabinet nominee so far, said that Republicans have a less bitter feeling than Democrats did when Trump stunned the world with his upset victory in 2016.
+Sen. Susan Collins (R-Maine), who has voted for every Cabinet nominee so far, said Republicans have a less bitter feeling than Democrats did when Trump stunned the world with his upset victory in 2016.

 “I think most Republicans believe that a president should be able to assemble the Cabinet of his choice, unless the person is outside of the mainstream or unqualified or lacks integrity.
 That wasn’t the standard that some Democrats applied to President Trump’s nominees,” Collins said.